DavidLyc/ViewPlan/README.md

 * dfs
 * dijkstra
 * prim
-## give me a star if you think good!
+## Support me
+If my project is helpful to you, please give me a star.